-- The members of our camp staff are committed to working with every camper so each has a positive camp experience. - Camp staff members provide encouragement to girls and mentor them as they develop positive moral values, a healthy self-image, a commitment to learning, social competencies, empowerment as well as, how to use their time constructively.
-Girls also learn about teamwork and a healthy respect for diversity. - Staff selection is based on a set of stringent, verifiable qualifications. - Waterfront staff is required to have American Red Cross Lifeguard & Water Safety Instructor Certifications. - All staff members receive certification in First Aid and CPR before camp sessions begin. - Specialty staff (e.g., for our horseback riding, waterfront and the adventure challenge courses) possess required certification/training/experience prior to being hired. - The staff attends a week-long training session that includes, but is not limited to, child development, risk management and safety.
+- The members of our camp staff are committed to working with every camper so each has a positive camp experience. - Camp staff members provide encouragement to girls and mentor them as they develop positive moral values, a healthy self-image, a commitment to learning, social competencies, and empowerment as well as how to use their time constructively.
+Girls also learn about teamwork and a healthy respect for diversity. - Staff selection is based on a set of stringent, verifiable qualifications. - The staff attends training sessions that includes, but is not limited to, child development, risk management, and safety.